 Not to worry, the best approach is a simple rule system that I follow and can guarantee will help you understand your products better, leave you feeling empowered in your choices and on your way to clean hair care.

-The requirements around shelf life of a product usually means there is a little something in there, and by that I mean synthetic preservatives and harmful chemicals.
+Unless you're at Whole Foods, then the requirements around shelf life of a product usually means there is a little something in there, and by that I mean synthetic preservatives and harmful chemicals.
 Blah!
 It’s also the center of the new “Green Washing” epidemic because at the end of the day, it is all about the bottom line in these types of retailers.

 “Fragrance” can include multiple ingredients, none of which are required to be listed on the label.
 They often include phthalates and therefore are a major endocrine inhibiting ingredient.
 We, at North Authentic, are working hard with our vendors to eliminate “fragrance” from all of their products.
 For now, we carry multiple organic lines that are completely fragrance free.
 Yay!
 Like, Cult & King, Evolvh, Innersense, and Reverie.